-"Barnum" Synopsis - Broadway musical
+"Barnum" Synopsis - The Broadway musicals

-"Barnum" Synopsis - Broadway musical
+"Barnum" Synopsis - The Broadway musicals

 "Barnum's the name.
 P.T.
 Barnum.
 And I want to tell you that tonight you are going to see-bar none-every sight, wonder and miracle that name stands for!"